snub-yeah/snub-yeah/README.md

 ## [visit my site \(snub.lol\)](https://snub.lol)

-i used to have way more commits in 2024 but i removed my previous email so they're gone. you'll just have to trust me on this
 <!---
 snub-yeah/snub-yeah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.